MariusZerni/project-4/README.md

     return self.name
 ```

-User_Role is creating a many-to-many relationship between a Person and a Role, a person can have many roles and a role can belong to many persons:
+User_Role is creating a many-to-many relationship between a Person and a Role; a person can have many roles and a role can belong to many persons:

 ```py
 class User_Role(models.Model):